RobTillaart/I2C_PWM_generator/README.md

 for a library for the PCA9632 device (which has more features than this sketch.
 It allows to set the duty cycle of the PWM signals from 0..255 = 0..100%.

-The start up default is 0%.
+The start up default is 0% for all 6 channels.

+My test UNO has a frequency of ~975 Hz and ~489 Hz depending on TIMER used.

 The sketch is simple but not tested to the extreme.